Optimality of universal conclusive entanglement concentration protocols: concentration protocol for states in an unknown Schmidt basis

-\textit{Purification protocol for states in an unknown Schmidt basis---}Now, we consider purification protocols given by the map $\mathcal{E}_{1}$ satisfying Def. \ref{def:OptimalUCEPP} applied to four copies of a state $\ket{\psi}\in\mc{S}$, such that $\mc{S}$ is the set of all pure two-qubit states.
+Now, we consider concentration protocols given by the map $\mathcal{E}_{1}$ satisfying Def. \ref{def:OptimalUCECP} applied to four copies of a state $\ket{\psi}\in\mc{S}$, such that $\mc{S}$ is the set of all pure two-qubit states.
 For this case, we are not going to assume a known Schmidt basis, and therefore, we can write $\ket{\psi}$ in the computational basis as

 where $c_i\in\mathbb{C}$ for every $i$ and $\sum_{i=1}^4|c_i|^2=1$.
-By Def. \ref{def:OptimalUCEPP}, we have that $\mathcal{E}_1(\psi^{\otimes 4})=P_{\psi^{\otimes 4}\to\phi^+}\,\phi^+$, where $P_{\psi^{\otimes 4}\to\phi^+}$ is the probability of success given by the renormalization required by some measurement included in the protocol, i.e., $P_{\psi^{\otimes 4}\to\phi^+}=\Tr\left[\mathcal{E}_{1}(\psi^{\otimes 4})\right]$.
+By Def. \ref{def:OptimalUCECP}, we have that $\mathcal{E}_1(\psi^{\otimes 4})=P_{\psi^{\otimes 4}\to\phi^+}\,\phi^+$, where $P_{\psi^{\otimes 4}\to\phi^+}$ is the probability of success given by the renormalization required by some measurement included in the protocol, i.e., $P_{\psi^{\otimes 4}\to\phi^+}=\Tr\left[\mathcal{E}_{1}(\psi^{\otimes 4})\right]$.

 From Theorem \ref{theo1}, we know the optimal probability of obtaining state $\ket{\phi^+}$ from two copies of $\ket{\psi_S}$.
 However, that requires that we know the Schmidt basis before the beginning of the protocol.
 To use arbitrary states \eqref{psi_c1234} as input states, we can find a universal protocol that converts two copies of $\ket{\psi}$ into a state with a known Schmidt basis $\vert\psi_{S}\rangle$, and then we can apply the protocol that yields Theorem \ref{theo1} onto two copies of $\psi_S$ to obtain state $\phi^+$.
 As we are going to show, the same protocol that produces Schmidt states is also the protocol that satisfies Theorem \ref{theo1} (see Fig. \ref{fig:diagram_4_copies}).
 Note that, in principle, the coefficients $\alpha$ and $\beta$ of the output state are not specified; what matters is that the protocol must universally produce a state in a known Schmidt basis.